mattly/lyonheart-us-metalsmith-archive/contents/articles/mistrusting-email/article.markdown

 should be able to change the *login email* status of any of their addresses at any time, so long as they always have at least one.

-Don't allow logins with, or send password-reset emails to, email addresses that aren't login emails.
+Don't allow logins with, or send password-reset emails to, email addresses not used as login emails.

-It's a boolean column on your email table and a checkbox in your email address management interface, and you can educate people about the role of login emails and security while they're waiting for your verification email.
+It's a boolean column on your email table and a checkbox in your email address management interface, and you can educate people about the role of login emails and security while waiting for your verification email.

 Alternately, insist on multi-factor authentication before allowing a user to associate another email addresses with their account.

 As contemporary work becomes more decentralized from intranets, company-managed services and single-person, single-project patterns, good information security is crucial.
-I believe it is the responsibility of the cloud services to pro-actively protect their users from all attackers, even ones they have a trust relationship with.
+I believe that cloud services bear responsibility to pro-actively protect their users from all attackers, even ones they may have a trust relationship with.